 Suction head dredging has the capability to affect multiple vertebrate and invertebrate communities inhabiting the Estuary, including benthic infauna and epifauna, mobile invertebrates such as shrimp and crabs, demersal and pelagic fish, and the planktonic stages of both invertebrates and fish.
 The suction current created to pump the sand slurry off of the seafloor, up the dredge pipe, and onboard the barge could be too strong for some organisms and age classes to escape entrainment.
+Entrainment of estuarine organisms is expected to occur as described below:

-During sand mining using the stationary potholing method, entrainment of larval, juvenile, and adult fish and invertebrates from the water column is expected to occur during initial priming and clearing of the centrifugal pump when the end of the suction pipe is positioned near the bottom of the water column, within 3 feet of the seafloor.
+• The entrainment of larval, juvenile, and adult fish and invertebrates from the water column during priming and clearing of the centrifugal pump when the drag head is positioned near the bottom of the water column, within 3 feet of the seafloor, and

-In addition, larval fish can be entrained through the small external vent pipes that extend a few feet above the suction pipe intake, which draw in water to thin the sand slurry if it becomes too dense to effectively pump.
-Lind has installed a positive barrier fish screen at the collective intake end of the vent pipes.
-The screen is sized to exclude juvenile and adult fish, but it currently is not technologically possible to exclude larvae.
+In addition, larval fish can be entrained through the vacuum-relief vent pipe mounted on the top of the drag head of the Sand Merchant and through the external vent pipes that extend a few feet above the suction pipe intake of the J5200.
+Suisun Associates has installed positive barrier fish screens at the intake ends of the vent pipes.
+The screens are sized to exclude juvenile and adult fish, but it currently is not technologically possible to exclude larvae.